llucheck/llucheck/README.md

 - Hi, I'm Leonard Lucheck
 - I'm interested in computer programming, website development, and various other tech related projects
 - I'm currently looking more into crypto
-- Proud alumni of Lewis University with a degree in bacholor of science in computer science
+- Proud alumni of Lewis University with a degree in bachelor of science in computer science